Xan Blood Walker

 Artist: Xan Blood Walker

-About: Xan Blood Walker was born in Seattle, WA.
-She learned print photography in high school, and went on to obtain two BFA’s, one in printmaking and another in painting from the Uni of WA.
+About: Xan Blood Walker was born in Seattle Washington in the heat of the summer.
+She learned print photography in high school, and went on to obtain two BFA’s, one in printmaking and another in painting from the University of Washington.
 Many years later when pursuing graduate studies in counseling she obtained a Masters certificate in Art Therapy.
 Prior to her higher education she attended the school of hard knocks in Seattle, San Francisco, and Los Angeles, as an 80’s street punk at the height of the punk rock scene.
-With over 20 years in recovery she finds a way to blend her varied experiences into a unique and personal style.
+With over 30 years in recovery she finds a way to blend her varied experiences into a unique and personal style.
 Currently she is branching out into two new areas: documenting the living breathing urban landscape through photojournalism; and incorporating mixed media into her photography.
-Her book Abandoned East Bay San Francisco: Where Graffiti Is King is available on Amazon, through Barnes&Noble, as well as direct from Xan.
+She has already begun using graffiti marker, and hopes to add beeswax from her bee hive, as well as dip back into her printmaking background with stenciling, linoblock, and woodcutting.